ese5160/a14g-final-submission-s25-t09-shorts-sparks/README.md

 - The lectures gave a initial idea of embedded design considerations, the approach to Altium, RTOS fundamentals, and bootloader and otafu fundamentals
 - The assignments expanded on these and gave opportunity for practical implementation experience and a deeper understanding
+- The Project taught a significant amount formalizing embedded concepts and how to approach project specific constraints and goals.
+Our reflections in the Prototype Learnings section express some of this.

 ### Project Links